-In 15 minutes or less, you could be relaxing with a bowl of this homemade salsa fresca, some tortilla chips, and a drink in hand.
-Ahh, bliss.
+In 15 minutes or less, you could be relaxing with a bowl of homemade salsa fresca, some tortilla chips, and an ice-cold cerveza.

 🍲 Key ingredients

 For a complete ingredient list and step-by-step guide, scroll down to our recipe card.

 Taste: this juicy fruit that seems like a vegetable is what gives salsa fresca a slight sweetness to balance out all the spice.

 Health: not only do tomatoes taste amazing, but these babies are packed with potassium, which is really good for your heart!
 So much health.